5 tips, to spot the AI jobs you should avoid in the future

 AI jobs are coming to a business near you

 In the coming years, we will see massive recruitment within AI.
 Whether you are a graduate, or have some years of experience and consider a career change, these are exciting times.
-However, some jobs will not have proper conditions to succeed.
+However, some jobs will not have the proper conditions to succeed.
 Here are 5 warning signs.

 Artificial Intelligence, or popularly called AI, is one of the significant technology hypes these days.
 The news is filled with physical and digital robots which are becoming tremendously advanced.
 You’ve probably seen, machines beating humans in complex board games or massive robots doing the somersault.